kazuto-nishimori/Open-Source-GIS/lab3/index.md

 ### Preprocessing: sink drainage and removal

 Let us perform a preprocessing step to prepare our raster for hydrological analysis.
 First, I run the sink drainage route tool to detect sinks based on unusual water flow `Tools -> Terrain Analysis -> Preprocessing -> Sink Drainage Route`.
-Sinks are usually due to noises in the dataset that causes bumps in the terrain:
+Sinks are usually due to noise in the dataset that causes bumps in the terrain:

 <img src="/lab3/sink.png" width="300">